simoneconigliaro/android_picture_engine/README.md

 - The app fetches pictures from <a href="https://unsplash.com/" target="_blank">Unsplash</a> showing them to the user in a scrolling list.
 - The list of pictures is cached in the local database and gets refreshed every 10 minutes.
 - From the bottom app bar the user will be able to sort the list of pictures and tapping on the search icon will direct them to a new screen where they will be able to make custom searches.
-- Always from the bottom app bar, tapping on the setting icon will open up a bottom sheet dialog where the user will be able to change the app theme and get info from the about section.
+- Always from the bottom app bar, tapping on the setting icon will open up a bottom sheet dialog where the user will be able to change the app theme and get some info from the about section.
 - Tapping on one of the picture will open a details screen with additional information where the user will be able to download the picture or setting the picture as a wallpaper.
 - The app handles error cases showing appropriate messages to the user.